CIBC-Internal/python/Doc/library/optparse.rst

    Options:
      --dry-run     do no harm
-     [...]
+     ...
      -n, --noisy   be noisy

-It's possible to whittle away the option strings for a previously-added option until there are none left, and the user has no way of invoking that option from the command-line.
+It's possible to whittle away the option strings for a previously added option until there are none left, and the user has no way of invoking that option from the command-line.
 In that case, :mod:`optparse` removes that option completely, so it doesn't show up in help text or anywhere else.
 Carrying on with our